pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 $ pytask --capture=tee-sys   # combines 'sys' and '-s', capturing sys.stdout/stderr
                              # and passing it along to the actual sys.stdout/stderr
 ```

-## Controlling captured log output

-Use `--show-capture=log` to only display captured log records for failing tasks or
-`--show-capture=all` to display logs together with captured `stdout` and `stderr`.

-Use `--log-cli` to stream log records to the terminal while tasks run.
-You can customize
-the live output with `--log-cli-level`, `--log-cli-format`, and `--log-cli-date-format`.

-You can also export task logs to a file with `--log-file` and customize the formatting
-with `--log-format`, `--log-date-format`, `--log-file-format`, and
-`--log-file-date-format`.

-The animation below shows the same warning appearing once as a live log line during
-execution and again as captured log output in the failure report.

---8<-- "docs/source/_static/md/logging-live.md"

 ## Using print statements for debugging